kampfj/kampfj.github.io/_posts/2020-05-25-The-Lumineers.md

 categories: music_post
 ---

-Rich piano ballads and airy acoustic riffs color the Lumineers’ self-titled debut album, but the Wesley Schultz and Jeremiah Fraites’ first studio piece goes well beyond aesthetics.
+Rich piano ballads and airy acoustic riffs color the Lumineers’ self-titled debut album, but Wesley Schultz and Jeremiah Fraites’ first studio piece goes well beyond aesthetics.
 The album’s youthful, independence-seeking anti-war redolence shines through with twentieth-century historical allusions and political imagery throughout the tracklist.
 If I were to sum up *The Lumineers* (the self-titled album, not to be confused with the band) in one photo, it would probably look something like this:

 ![](/assets/images/soldier.jpg)